All articlesSOC 2

 Option 1: Start SOC 2 now.
 If enterprise is clearly your path, getting compliant at seed stage means you’ll have it before you need it for Series A. You’ll also be closing enterprise deals sooner.

 Option 2: Get audit-ready.
-Even if you don't complete the full audit, implementing the controls and policies puts you in position to complete SOC 2 in days when the need becomes urgent.
-Our SOC 2 readiness assessment can show you exactly where you stand.
+Even if you don’t complete the full audit, implementing the controls and policies puts you in position to finish SOC 2 in days once the need is urgent.
+Our SOC 2 readiness assessment shows you exactly where you stand.

-If you're 6+ months out from Series A, you have time to do this properly.
-Get your Type I done, use it in sales, and be able to tell investors "we're already SOC 2 Type I certified and on track for Type II."
+If you’re 6+ months out from Series A, you have time to do this properly.
+Get your Type I done, use it in sales, and tell investors “we’re SOC 2 Type I certified and on track for Type II.”

-If you're 2-3 months out and don't have SOC 2, you need to move fast.
+If you’re 2-3 months out and don’t have SOC 2, you need to move fast.
 This is exactly why we built Comp AI to work on compressed timelines.
-It's not too late, but you can't wait.
-In urgent situations, our emergency SOC 2 compliance track is designed for exactly this scenario.
+It’s not too late, but waiting isn’t an option.
+For truly urgent cases, our emergency SOC 2 compliance track is built for this.

-Most founders don't consider this: SOC 2 can be a differentiator against other startups competing for the same Series A investors.
+Most founders miss this: SOC 2 is a differentiator against other startups chasing the same Series A investors.

-When an investor is comparing two similar companies, and one has demonstrated operational maturity through SOC 2 certification while the other hasn't thought about compliance, that influences perception.
-It signals that you're building a company, not just a product.
+When an investor is comparing two similar companies, and one has demonstrated operational maturity through SOC 2 while the other hasn’t thought about compliance, that shapes perception.
+It tells them you’re building a company, not just a product.

 How to Use SOC 2 in Investor Conversations and Sales